ngolebiewski/chess-rescue/readme.md

 ## Iterations.

-1. Add in an image and have it move side to side!
+1. Add in an image of a key and have it move side to side! up/down move it in those directions. (pong test)
 2. ...